Book-sharing for Families

 This book is about the resolution of conflict between children.
 It shows an instance of bullying and how this can be dealt with well by adults – not by aggressive discipline, but by firm and supportive negotiation.
 The book presents an opportunity for an adult and child to discuss children’s conflicts and how they can be resolved well.

-You can view a sample of all our books here.
+You can view samples of all our books here.